cmsc426/cmsc426.github.io/hw1.md

 ## Introduction

-This home work is designed to test your understanding of Math tutorial discussed in this [link](https://cmsc426.github.io/math-tutorial/).
+This home work is designed to test your understanding of mathematics tutorial discussed in this [link](https://cmsc426.github.io/math-tutorial/).
 The task is to fit the line to two dimensional data points using different linear least square techniques discussed in the tutorials:

 - Line fitting using Linear Least Squares
 - Outliers rejection using Regularization